 The New West: Mild and wild, it’s the region for the next century

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday April 25, 1995
+by Phil Burgess, Unabridged from the Rocky Mountain News, April 25, 1995

 Various descriptions are used to characterize the major changes sweeping the United States and the world: revolution, a new civilization, the third Wave, the new Information Age.